Security in Afghanistan

 Community Based Security Solutions (CBSS).
 An effort by the ISAF Joint Command (IJC) to standardized the various local security forces supervised and paid for by the different regional commands.

-All external sites open up in an new window.
-Please report any broken links to the webmaster at staff@afghanwarnews.info.
+All external sites open up in a new window.